cambridge-cares/TheWorldAvatar/Agents/Py4mlAgent/README.md

     "epochs": 100,
     // These are early stopping parameters.
 See torch documentation
     // for further details
+    // note that setting patience to zero, disables early stopping
+    // regularization
     "es_patience": 80,
     "es_min_delta": 0.0,
     "es_mode": "min",
     // choose from supported metrics that are defined below
     // note that some metrics will require different es_mode,
-    // if not defined, defaults to the chosen "metric" parameter "es_monitor": "mse",
+    // if not defined, defaults to the "mse" "es_monitor": "mse",
+    // Checkpoint callback settings
+    "chp_monitor": "mse",
+    "chp_mode": "min",
     //
-    // HPO settings
+    // COMMON HPO OPTIONS
     // ---------------------------------------------------------------
     // optimisation direction, see optuna documentation
     "direction": "minimize",
     // metric used for the model hyper-parameter optimisation
-    // choose from: "mse", "rmse", "mae", "R2" and "r" "metric": "mse",
+    // choose from: "mse", "rmse", "mae" and "R2" "metric": "mse",
     // number of hpo trials
     "trials": 100,